maxjeffos/rust-neural-net-experiments/README.md

 ## License

-WTFPL but if you get rich with this, feel free to throw me some cash (or equity is nice, too).
+MIT, but if you get rich with this, feel free to throw me some cash (or equity is nice, too).

 ---